 - What personal values does your business reflect?

 - Have your personal values changed since the last time you created your business model?
 If yes, what has to change in your new business model to reflect those new values?

 - What brand does your business currently have?
 Do you need to re-brand it?

 - If you re-brand it, what image/message do you now want to project for your new business model?

 - Which marketing techniques are working and which ones need to be ditched?

 - Who do you serve and do you still want to serve this audience?

-- And the biggest question of all: WHY am I in this business?
+- And the biggest question of all: WHY are you in this business?
 (Maybe, just maybe, it’s time to get out.)

-Business reinvention is not just about making decisions and implementing plans.
+Business re-design is not just about making decisions and implementing plans.
 It’s about asking questions, getting clarity and finding focus.
-You’ll be happy you took the time to ask yourself The Big Questions.
+You’ll be happy you took the time to ask yourself The Nine Big Questions.